stanton26/AppDefense/labs-partner/working-with-sddc-partner-lab.md

 9. Click the **SAVE** button, your rule should look like the below image

 ![vCenter Rule](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/Screenshot+at+Jul+17+20-55-42.png)

+Note: In a production environment it is not recommended to open vCenter access from any source but rather from an established VPN connection to a trusted secure network.

 ### Compute Gateway Firewall Rules